-This article explores the application of neural networks in particularly classifying skin cancer.
+This article explores the application of neural networks in particularly skin cancer classification.
 We would discuss the methods of classification of images for detecting skin cancer with neural networks which can help oncologists and dermatologists diagnose the disease faster, with greater accuracy.

 Skin cancer is mainly caused by sun’s rays inflicting the human skin, causing abnormal growth in skin cells.
 Although the disease is more prevalent in Western countries, nevertheless the possibilities of skin cancer occuring should not be ignored by people of all skin colors.
 The following are the forms of skin cancer that arise from the early stages that gradually lead to the last stage.

 - Actinic Keratosis: Precancerous growths on the skin that are usually pale, dry spots

 - Basal cell carcinoma: The skin develops pinkish blemishes.
 It originates in the epidermis layer of skin.